Titanic passenger's letter with "prophetic line" sells for almost $400,000 at auction

 The letter was postmarked Queenstown, Ireland, one of two stops the Titanic made before sinking.

-Henry Aldridge & So put up dozens of Titanic items up for auction this month, including a pocket watch and a third-class ticket belonging to two passengers who both died in the disaster.
+Henry Aldridge & Son put up dozens of Titanic items up for auction this month, including a pocket watch and a third-class ticket belonging to two passengers who both died in the disaster.